#Reading And Writing To Files in Go

 mydata := []byte("All the data I wish to write to a file")

-// the WriteFile method returns an error if unsuccessful
+// WriteFile creates the file and returns an error if unsuccessful

 if err != nil {